-From weddings, to baby showers, to holiday entertaining, the most beautiful way to display hors d’ oeuvres, snacks or desserts is by creating a grazing table.
+From weddings, to baby showers, to holiday entertaining, it’s all happening this summer, thanks to widespread vaccinations.
+And, the most beautiful way to display your hors d’ oeuvres, snacks or desserts is by creating a grazing table.
 If you are unfamiliar with the term, a grazing table – or a grazing board – refers to a decadent display of food, artfully arranged.

 Often the display is housed on a large piece of butcher block, the size of a table top or table runner, which has been treated with food-safe coating.
 But, smaller options, created on oversized cutting boards, are perfect for smaller gatherings.

 Inspiration for grazing tables can be found everywhere.
 But, creating a Pinterest-worthy display is harder than it looks!
 Here’s a step-by-step guide on how to create the perfect grazing table that will impress – and satisfy – your hungry guests.